Countdown to May 31, 2025:

 Registration Information

-• EARLY BIRD RATE ends on 4/28/2025.
-Individual registration provides full access to the conference, including a light breakfast, lunch, mid-morning and mid-afternoon refreshments, exclusive networking opportunities throughout the day, access to all sponsors and vendors, and entry to the closing reception.
+• Individual registration provides full access to the conference, including a light breakfast, lunch, mid-morning and mid-afternoon refreshments, exclusive networking opportunities throughout the day, access to all sponsors and vendors, and entry to the closing reception.

 Photo and Video Release Waiver: A signed waiver by event participant or parent/guardian will be required before you can download your QR code.
 A link to obtain waivers for all registrants will be shown on the confirmation page.